A. Our appointment

 D. Money Laundering regulations/ proof of identity

-We are obliged under Anti-Money Laundering and Anti-Terrorism Legislation to verify the identity of all clients, even those who are known to us from the past.
+We are obliged under Anti-Money Laundering and Anti-Terrorism Legislation to verify the identity of all clients, even those we know from the past.
 Any delay in obtaining verification will prevent progress on your matter.
-If you are abroad then ID would need to be certified by a recognised individual or body such as an independent legal professional, tax advisor or accountant for that country and a copy sent as proof of identity.
+If you are abroad then we require certified ID by a recognised individual or body such as an independent legal professional, tax advisor or accountant for that country and a copy sent as proof of identity.

 Being asked for identification does not mean you are under suspicion.
-The identification requirements apply to all clients when they are asking their Solicitor to conduct certain types of cases.
+The identification requirements apply to all clients when they ask their Solicitor to conduct certain types of cases.

 This means you will have to show us original personal documentation including:-